andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 If you need help, pull a request or start a discussion, Thanks!

+Version 3.2 Update:
+--
+I added a new File "SSE_Event_Stream.json"
+This flow can replace the node from "@yadomi/node-red-contrib-philipshue-events" Contrib if ever occour problems.
+You need to Install the contrib "node-red-contrib-sse-client" first before deploying this flow.
+All other Informations are in the Labels of the Flow itself.

 Version 3.1 Update:
 --
 This version comes with an upgraded "Helper Function Flow"